KASAHARA-Kyohei/dbmiru/docs/milestones.md

 ### Manual smoke checklist

-- [x] アプリ起動時に接続プロフィール一覧がサイドバーへ表示される
+- [x] When the app launches, the connection profile list appears in the sidebar
-- [x] 新規プロフィール作成 → 保存 → 一覧へ即反映 → 編集/削除が反映される
+- [x] Creating a new profile → saving → immediately reflected in the list → edits/deletes are also reflected
-- [x] プロフィール選択後に Connect/Disconnect が UI 上の状態ラベルへ即反映される
+- [x] After selecting a profile, Connect/Disconnect immediately updates the status label in the UI
-- [x] SQL エディタへ `SELECT 1` を入力して Cmd+Enter 実行 → 結果テーブルへ最大 1000 行で表示される
+- [x] Enter `SELECT 1` in the SQL editor and run with Cmd/Ctrl + Enter → up to 1000 rows display in the result table
-- [x] 無効な SQL を実行するとエラーサマリ/詳細が下部パネルへ表示され UI が落ちない
+- [x] Running invalid SQL shows the error summary/details in the lower panel and the UI stays responsive
-- [x] すべてのテキストフィールドで Backspace/Delete と矢印キーを使った基本的な編集/削除操作が動作する
+- [x] All text fields support basic editing with Backspace/Delete and arrow keys

 ---